StoneLing/fc-signed-object/draft-guo-fc-so.md

 --- abstract

 This document defines a standard profile for Forwarding Commitment (FC) used in Resource Public Key Infrastructure (RPKI).
 A FC is a digitally signed object that provides a means of verifying that an IP address prefix is announced from `AS a` to `AS b`.
-When validated, a FC's eContent can be used for detection and mitigation of route hijacking and provide protection for the AS_PATH attribute in BGP update.
+When validated, a FC's eContent can be used for detection and mitigation of route hijacking and provide protection for the AS_PATH attribute in BGP-UPDATE.

 --- middle